UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 Variables can be modified using an activity of type ``ModifyVariable``.

-For example, to increment the value of the ``COUNTER`` variable, the following Activity is used
+For example, to increment the value of the "COUNTER" variable, the following Activity is used
 ::

 	{